Simon Good Bsc. (Hons) Psychotherapist & Supervisor UKCP, BPC, CPJA, BAPPS,

 Do you just need a little help right now?

-As an experienced professional with over 25 years experience, dealing with anxiety, depression, relationship problems, general sadness and more deep rooted issues, I am aware of the need for people to find a therapist who can offer a discreet, confidential space separate to work and home life.
+As an experienced psychotherapist and counsellor with over 25 years experience, dealing with anxiety, depression, relationship problems, general sadness and more deep rooted issues, I am aware of the need for people to find a therapist who can offer a discreet, confidential space separate to work and home life.
 My consulting room is separate to my house in Loughton, situated at the rear, on Spareleaze Hill, with parking outside - and is ideal for clients seeking a therapist near to North East London or South West Essex.
 I am only seven or eight minutes from Loughton tube station and ten minutes from the M11.
 I have some spaces during the day off Blackfriars Road, London SE1.
 11am to 3pm Just four minutes from Southwark Tube.

 As a Psychoanalytic Psychotherapist with over 25 years experience.
 I am familiar with most of the causes of human distress.
 By thinking and talking together with a trained psychotherapist, you may find it easier to understand how past experiences, current patterns of thought and behaviour, or anxieties about the future are causing difficulties in your present life.
+I have a particular interest and many years experience of alcohol and drug problems.

 Training, qualifications & experience